 One place you should go to is…

-I was going to tell you to go to one of the shopping malls; Manila has some of the biggest and best malls in the world!
+I was going to tell you to go to one of the shopping malls; Manila has some of the biggest and best malls in the world that rival even China and Bangkok.
 Then I realised you would’ve gone there anyway.

 So what else is cool?
 If you head out to Binondo you’ll find yourself in the first settlement in the country for Chinese immigrants.
 Established in 1594, this place is recognised as the world’s very first Chinatown.
 How’s that for original?
 Since then it’s served as a commercial and cultural centre for Manila’s Chinese, and has also seen it’s fair share of bloodshed while the Spanish were around, so it has a lot of history.
 Maybe it’s just because of my Chinese heritage, but I thought this place was pretty cool to see.

 I didn’t get to see much in the way of nightclubs, but Greenbelt 3 is a great place for a beer, mingling, some live music and a night of people watching.
 Club Havana and Cerveseria really pack out on Friday and Saturday nights, and the many bars around the corner are always loaded too.

 No real visa issues and the country’s budget airlines always have great fares into the city.
 Flights leaving on time is a problem though.